christian-korneck/flamenco-temp1/FEATURES.md

   - [ ] Allow workers to request blocklisting for certain job, with "reason" string.
 - [ ] POSIX signal handling (sleep/wake up)
 - [ ] Remove `doneChan` field from `Worker` struct, and the handling of it.
 Its intended use overlaps with the global context.
+- [ ] Change default location for writing files (sqlite database, credentials file) from "current working directory" to a platform-specific location in the user's home directory (`~/.local/flamenco3/worker` on Linux, `%APPDATA%\Blender Foundation\Flamenco3` on Windows, etc.).
+- [ ] Allow merging config files (load global from current working directory, merge with local from dir mentioned above).

 ## Both